wajdiail/Traffic-Sign-Classifier/Project_Writeup.md

 **Steps involved in generating the images**:

-* Step1: Augmentated images were generated for all the classes of the data set by applying the above techniques on every 10 images of the dataset.Generate len(train_features)/10 images = 34799/10 = 3479x3(3 types of augmentation see image generator function for more details) = 10437 images
+* Step1: Augmentated images were generated for all the classes of the data set by applying the above techniques on every 10 images of the dataset.
+Generated len(train_features)/10 images = 34799/10 = 3479x3(3 types of augmentation see image generator function for more details) = 10437 images

  **In this step additional 10437 images were generated**

-* Step2: During the initial phase of training it is noted that the recall and precision has beeen low for the some classes.
+* Step2: During the initial phase of training it is noted that the recall and precision has beeen low for some classes.
 Also it is noted that these classes have less images compared to others.
 Hence additional images were generated for these classes.
-In this step 3 images were generated for every image of the selected class.
+In this step three images were generated for every single image of the selected class.
 For example: Class 20 has 299( 26249-25950) images.
 Hence it produced 299x3 images = 897 images

 **Total number images in the trainig set after data augmentation: 52496**